tarakanov517/alexander_tarakanov/README.md

 ---

+## Recent Highlights

+- **September 2026** — Presenting *Physics-Informed Neural Networks for Surrogate Modeling and Parameter-Space Generalization in Subsurface Flow* at the **European Conference on the Mathematics of Geological Reservoirs (ECMOR 2026)**, Porto, Portugal.

+- **July 2026** — *PIEFS: Physics-Informed Eigenfunction Features with Learnable Scaling* accepted to the **AI4Physics Workshop @ ICML 2026**.

+- **March 2026** — Launched a student research project on **sheaf-theoretic methods for Graph Neural Networks and Recommender Systems**, focusing on geometric message passing, learned sheaf structures, and representation learning for recommendation tasks.

+---

 ## Research in Industry

 Alongside my academic work, I have contributed to industrial R&D projects in recommender systems, representation learning, and computational photography.